You are here

 Jean Piaget proposed that learning is a dynamic process comprising successive stages of adaption to reality during which learners actively construct knowledge by creating and testing their own theories of the world.

-So think about it, all marketing & communications strategy is is educating your "people."
-They are your students, think about the stories you tell and what you are trying to teach them about your organization.
+So think about it, marketing & communications strategy really is just educating your “people.”
+They are in dialogue with you—think about the stories you share and what you are trying to teach them about your organization.
 Stories are very powerful tools, but you also need to give people something to reflect and ponder— something to take away—something that will bring them back for more.